OK, I’ll admit it...I’m addicted to Bikram yoga. I started almost two years ago and since then I can’t get enough.

 Bikram Yoga teaches us that we are responsible for ourselves, our health, our thoughts, our feelings and provides us with a tool through which we can develop this responsibility.
 It gives us the chance to deal with our emotions, thoughts, even pain and sometime discomfort.

-The high temperature, in combination with the yoga poses practice, brings the body into a cardiovascular intensity comparable to an aerobic workout.
+The high temperature, combined with the yoga poses practice, brings the body into a cardiovascular intensity comparable to an aerobic workout.

 Depending on a person's weight, heart rate and muscle mass, a Bikram session works off an approximate range of 500 to 1,000 calories or even more (I once wore my Polar monitor, and at the end of the class it showed that I burned 1253 calories!).